adamkundrat/iota-rfc/dao-tech-proposal.md

 - Ability to count the issued votes based on token amount, holding period and stated opinion on UTXO's and produce the final results of every vote out of this counting process.

 ### Website
-The Website should be a simple single page application (React, Angular, Vue, etc.) that sources data from the above two sources:
+The Website should be a simple single page application (React, Angular, Vue, etc.) that sources data from the these two sources:
 - Github
 - Hornet Node

 Proposal management and voting will be managed within the two listed above and the website.
-It's a simple UI design on the top to present the information in a better fashion and help users to understand the process.
+It's a simple UI design on the top to present the information in a friendlier fashion to help users better understand the process.

-It could be leveraged to provide an introduction to the voting process and provide tutorials for the user how to manage his voting attempt.
+Additionally, it could be leveraged to provide an introduction to the voting process and provide tutorials for the user on how to manage his/her voting attempt.

 > Potentially, the Website can integrate with Github and allow proposal management within the application (i.e. simplify it for users without Github knowledge).
 This can help transition to ISCP as users do not need to get used to the new system, and it'll be just underlying tech that changes.
 >